 Be wary of expressions like 'mindset change', and 'changing people's mindsets' or 'changing attitudes', because this language often indicates a tendency towards imposed or enforced change ( theory x ), and it implies strongly that the organization believes that its people currently have the 'wrong' mindset, which is never, ever, the case.
 If people are not approaching their tasks or the organization effectively, then the organization has the wrong mindset, not the people.
 Change such as new structures, policies, targets, acquisitions, disposals, relocations, etc., all create new systems and environments, which need to be explained to people as early as possible, so that people's involvement in validating and refining the changes themselves can be obtained.

 Whenever an organization imposes new things on people there will be difficulties.
 Participation, involvement and open, early, full communication are important factors.

 Workshops are very useful processes to develop collective understanding, approaches, policies, methods, systems, ideas, etc. See the section on workshops on the website.

-Staff surveys are a helpful way to repair damage and mistrust among staff - provided you allow allow people to complete them anonymously, and provided you publish and act on the findings.
+Staff surveys are a helpful way to repair damage and mistrust among staff - provided you allow people to complete them anonymously, and that you publish and act on the findings.